-Section 1.1 What to do if you have a problem or concern what to do if you have a problem of concern
+Section 1 1 What to do if you have a problem or concern Section 1.1 What to do if you have a problem or concern

 This chapter explains the processes for handling problems and concerns.
-The process you use to handle your problem depends on two things:
+The process you use to handle your problem depends on the type of problem you are having:

-- 1. Whether your problem is about benefits covered by Medicare or Medicaid.
-If you would like help deciding whether to use the Medicare process or the Medicaid process, or both, please contact Customer Service. - 2.
-The type of problem you are having: - $\Box$ For some problems, you need to use the process for coverage decisions and appeals. - □ For other problems, you need to use the process for making complaints; also called grievances.
+□For some problems, you need to use the process for coverage decisions and appeals.

+□For other problems, you need to use the process for making complaints; also called grievances.
-These processes have been approved by Medicare.

 Each process has a set of rules, procedures, and deadlines that must be followed by us and by you.

-The guide in Section 3 will help you identify the right process to use and what you should do.
+Section 3 will help you identify the right process to use and what you should do.